-A good implementation plan leaves no questions as to how you’ll complete a project unanswered.
-Therefore, it makes it easier to ensure buy-in from stakeholders and key decision-makers involved in the project.
-And when upper management is on board, a project goes much smoother since resources are swiftly allocated whenever you need them.
+A good implementation strategy leaves no questions as to how you’ll do project execution.
+Therefore, it makes it easier to ensure buy-in from project stakeholders and key decision-makers involved in the project.
+And when upper management is on board, it is much easier and smoother to achieve the strategic goals of the projects, since resources are swiftly allocated whenever you need them.

 2. Better cooperation.

-Many projects involve collaborations between individuals and even several teams.
+Many projects involve collaborations between individuals and even several teams working on the same project timeline.
 An implementation plan outlines scheduled workflows everyone can follow, thus making cooperation smoother and synergistic.

 3. Improves communication.

 Creating an implementation plan forces you to think through each proposed step and find how best to communicate the plan to project team members, senior executives, and other stakeholders.
 It also improves communication as everyone can see the overarching goal, ask questions, and receive the help they need to achieve the goal.

 4. It keeps everyone on track.

 A good plan leaves no doubt about the steps everyone needs to follow as each task is completed and throughout the project’s life cycle.